puppetlabs/puppet-specifications/language/resource_types.md

 ```

 Autorequires are by far the most common, though recently puppet added support for `autobefore`, `autonotify`, and `autosubscribe`.

+### pre_run_check

+The agent will call the `pre_run_check` method for each `Puppet::Type` instance in the agent's catalog.
+This provides an opportunity for a resource to perform consistency checks/validation against other resources in the catalog.
+It differs from the `validate` method, since it is called later during catalog application, and can rely on the catalog having all generated resources.

 ### provider features